DepoXy/depoxy/home/Library/LaunchAgents/README.rst

 - Note you'll see a popup telling you *Background Items Added*, and that you can manage the new agent from System Settings.

-  - The new agent should be mostly ready by default.
+  - The new agent should be ready to be enabled by default.

   - AFAIK, you don't (or at least the author didn't) need to ``bootstrap`` the item::